gsrohde/BioCroCppTests/README.md

    Many users will be content to use only `BioCro::Simulator` objects.
-   `BioCro::Dynamical_system` objects might be considered somewhat lower level and thus this name is declared in `BioCro_Extended.h` rather than `BioCro.h`.
-One possible use of `BioCro::Dynamical_system` objects is to be able to easily solver one system using a variety of solvers without having to define a new Simulation object each time.
+   `BioCro::Dynamical_system` objects might be considered somewhat lower level and thus this name is declared in `BioCro_Extended.h` rather than in `BioCro.h`.
+One possible use of `BioCro::Dynamical_system` objects is to be able to easily solve one system using a variety of solvers without having to define a new Simulation object each time.

 * `test_harmonic_oscillator.cpp` (build and run with `make 3`)

-   This file tests a Simulator based upon a well-known and studied dynamical system, one having an explicit mathematical solution.
+   This file tests a Simulator based upon a well-known and well-studied type of dynamical system, one having an explicit mathematical solution.
 The tests show that the simulation results match the expected behavior, given an assortment of randomly-assigned values for the input parameters and initial state.

    The tests in this file probably come closest to being true regression tests.